sandratoh/MediMe/README.md

 ## Getting Started

+Fork this repository, and clone your fork of the repository.
 You will need to have TWO terminals to run the app.

 #### React Front End

-1. Fork this repository, and clone your fork of the repository

-2. In one terminal, `cd` into `react-front-end` and install the dependencies with `npm install`
+1. In one terminal, `cd` into `react-front-end` and install the dependencies with `npm install`

-3. Once the dependencies are installed, run `npm start`
+2. Once the dependencies are installed, run `npm start`

-4. In your browser, go to `localhost:3001`
+3. In your browser, go to `localhost:3001`

-5. Sign up for your MediMe account!
+4. Sign up for your MediMe account!

 #### Express Back End